RyoKosaka/HelloDrum-arduino-Library/instruction.md

 HelloDrum hihatControl(3);
 HelloDrum ride(4, 5);
 ```
-**HelloDrum** is a class related to pads and controllers.
+**HelloDrum** is a class related to pads or hihat controllers.
 I put the name kick on the pad connected to No. 0 of the analog pin.
 The same is true for snare and hihat, hihatControl.
+If you connect a pad using MUX, just change the analog pin number to the MUX pin number.